ket-q/qiskit_windows_installer/README.md

 ##  📍 What is QIWI ?

-QIWI, the **Q**uiskit **I**nstaller for **WI**ndows, will set up Qiskit and a local copy of Visual Studio Code (VS Code) on your computer, with a ready-to-use Python virtual environment for Jupyter notebooks.
+QIWI, the **Q**iskit **I**nstaller for **WI**ndows, will set up Qiskit and a local copy of Visual Studio Code (VS Code) on your computer, with a ready-to-use Python virtual environment for Jupyter notebooks.
 After the installation, a Jupyter notebook walks the user through the initial setup on the IBM Quantum Platform.

 <br />